Information for applicants

 - Copy of your relevant academic transcript.

-- Two (2) reference letters (of which one (1) must be from a senior lecturer from the institution at which you studied if you are between 1-3 years following graduation)
+- Two (2) reference letters (of which one (1) must be on letterhead from a senior lecturer from the institution at which you studied if you are between 1-3 years following graduation)

 - Any letters confirming aspects of your project (i.e. placement at your chosen institution, residency or internship) including contact details for the organisation/individual (address, phone, email).